ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 Also, the matters contained in the following were written in accordance with the law, rules, and jurisprudence prevailing at the time of writing and posting, and do not include any future developments on the subject matter under discussion.

-Republic Act No. 1405, otherwise known as the Bank Secrecy Law was approved on September 9, 1955.
-It was created to encourage people to deposit their money in banking institutions, and for the same to be utilized by the banks for the economic development of the country (Section 1).
-The money deposited and invested in the bank can be used by the latter for another purpose that will be beneficial to our economy.
+Republic Act (R.A.)
+No. 1405, otherwise known as the Bank Secrecy Law, was approved on September 9, 1955.
+It was created to encourage people to deposit their money in banking institutions, so that the same may be properly utilized by banks in authorized loans to assist in the economic development of the country (Section 1, R.A.
+No. 1405).
+The money deposited in the bank may thus be used by the latter for legitimate purposes that will be beneficial to our economy.

-According to Section 2 of the said law, all deposits of whatever nature with banks or banking institutions in the Philippines including investments in bonds issued by the Government of the Philippines, its political subdivisions and its instrumentalities, are hereby considered as of an absolutely confidential nature and may not be examined, inquired or looked into by any person, government official, bureau or office.
-Further, it shall be unlawful for any official or employee of a banking institution to disclose to any person other than those mentioned in Section two hereof any information concerning said deposits (Section 3).
+Section 2 of R.A.
+No. 1405 provides that all deposits of whatever nature with banks or banking institutions in the Philippines including investments in bonds issued by the Government of the Philippines, its political subdivisions and its instrumentalities, are hereby considered as of an absolutely confidential nature and may not be examined, inquired or looked into by any person, government official, bureau or office, except upon written permission of the depositor, or in cases of impeachment, or upon order of a competent court in cases of bribery or dereliction of duty of public officials, or in cases where the money deposited or invested is the subject matter of the litigation.
+Further, it shall be unlawful for any official or employee of a banking institution to disclose to any person other than those mentioned in Section 2 hereof any information concerning said deposits (Section 3, R.A.
+No. 1405).

-The general rule is that all bank deposits of whatever nature are absolutely confidential, and cannot be inquired into by any person regardless whether he is a private individual or representative of the government.
-It guarantees the right of an individual to privacy with regard to his money, which a person can be expected to be treated as a private matter, not readily available to anyone.
-However, there are exceptions to the general rule which are specifically the following:
+The general rule is that all bank deposits of whatever nature are absolutely confidential and cannot be inquired into by any person, whether he is a private individual or a representative of the government.
+It guarantees the right of an individual to privacy regarding their finances, which may be considered a private matter not readily available to anyone.
+However, there are exceptions to this general rule, specifically the following:

-1. When there is written permission of the depositor or investor;
+1. When there is written permission of the depositor;

 2. In cases of impeachment;